top of page

 My Story

 I learned how to sew almost 20 years ago, while working as a prosthetist and orthotist (a person who makes artificial limbs).
 This was my profession until 2022, when I quit my job to thru-hike the Pacific Crest Trail.
-I never really thought I could marry these two things up, until I did.
+That turned out to be, a turning point in my life.
+For many of you who have done a major thru-hike, you know it changes your values tremendously.

 Now, I thru-hike, and I make clothing for active people (and their dogs) who value USA-made craft products that fit, function, protect the environment, and don't exploit the most desperate people on our planet.